Ravinfish/Bakery.Solution/README.md

 #### By Ravin Fisher

-#### A C# console application for a bakery to buy bread with a deal of Buy 2, get  1 free.
-Or You can buy a pastry with a deal of buy 3 get one free.
+#### Code Review for Epicodus.
+A C# console application using TDD with MSTest showcasing use of  Classes, Namespaces, auto-implemented properties and methods.

 ## Technologies Used

+* TDD
-* React
+* MSTest
-* HTML
+* C#
-* CSS
+* RGR Workflow
-* JavaScript
+* .Net
-* Webpack
+* Git

 ## Description

-This is a web application that lets you manage the store Lego inventory.
-You can see the list of product for sale, add items to your cart, modify current inventory as well as add new inventory to the list.
+This is a console application that will allow you to purchase either bread or a pastries and calcualte a price based off of quantity.
+Bread has a deal of buy 2 get one free and Pastry has a deal of buy 3 get one free.

 ## Setup/Installation Requirements